hibernate/hibernate-reactive/README.md

 ### Running tests

-To run the tests, you'll need to decide which RDBMS you want to test with, and then get an instance of the test database running on your machine.

-By default, the tests will be run against PostgreSQL.
-To test against a different database, you must explicitly specify it using the property `-Pdb`, as shown in the table below.
+By default, the tests use [Testcontainers](https://www.testcontainers.org/) to automatically manage database instances in Docker containers.
+The tests will run against PostgreSQL unless you specify a different database using the `-Pdb` property, as shown in the table below.

 | Database   | Command                      |
 |------------|------------------------------|